 If grid forming capability as prescribed in paragraph 1 is requested and if specified by the relevant system operator, in coordination with the relevant TSO, the HVDC system shall be capable of contributing to limit the transient frequency deviation by providing an inertial response both in low and/or high frequency regimes.
 The inertial response shall be provided without delay.
 In that case the contribution to inertia shall be specified in accordance with paragraphs (1)(b)(iv) and (1)(c)(iv).
 The inertia shall be provided with a damped system response and the energy needed for this function shall be coordinated with sources external to the HVDC system and if applicable within the isolated AC network’s design and operational limits;

+Article 15

+Requirements relating to frequency sensitive mode, limited frequency sensitive mode overfrequency, limited frequency sensitive mode underfrequency and and rate-of-change-of-frequency

+1. Requirements applying to frequency sensitive mode, limited frequency sensitive mode overfrequency and limited frequency sensitive mode underfrequency shall be as set out in Annex II.

-If grid forming capability as prescribed in paragraphs 1-5 of this Article is not requested, an HVDC system shall be capable of contributing to limiting the transient frequency deviation by adjusting its active power as a function of the measured rate of change of frequency both in low and/or high frequency regimes, if specified by the relevant system operator, in coordination with the relevant TSOs.
+2. If grid forming capability as prescribed in paragraphs 1-4 of Article 14 is not requested, an HVDC system shall be capable of contributing to limiting the transient frequency deviation by adjusting its active power as a function of the measured rate of change of frequency both in low and/or high frequency regimes, if specified by the relevant system operator, in coordination with the relevant TSOs.
 The following shall apply:

 the HVDC system shall be capable without intentional delay of adjusting the active power injected to or withdrawn from AC grid within its rated power;

 this active power adjustment shall be performed based on the measured rate of change of frequency.
 The measurement method shall be agreed between the relevant TSOs and the HVDC system owner;

 when the frequency has recovered, the operating point of the HVDC system shall return to its pre-disturbance active power value or an operating point according to the power available for transmission through the HVDC system;

-the requirements regarding rate-of-change-of-frequency measurement as well as the dynamic performance parameters of rapidly adjusted active power injected to or withdrawn from AC grid shall be agreed between the relevant TSOs and the HVDC system owner.
+the requirements regarding rate-of-change-of-frequency measurement as well as the dynamic performance parameters of rapidly adjusted active power injected to or withdrawn from AC grid, including the change of control parameters via remote signals, shall be agreed between the relevant TSOs and the HVDC system owner.

-Article 15

-Requirements relating to frequency sensitive mode, limited frequency sensitive mode overfrequency and limited frequency sensitive mode underfrequency

-Requirements applying to frequency sensitive mode, limited frequency sensitive mode overfrequency and limited frequency sensitive mode underfrequency shall be as set out in Annex II.

 Article 16